joe-herbert-athium/mattermost-todo-plugin/plugin/README.md

 ## Usage

-### Accessing the Todo List
+### Accessing the Task List

 1. In any channel, look for the checkmark (✓) icon with a number in the channel header
-2. Click the icon to open the todo sidebar on the right
+2. Click the icon to open the task sidebar on the right

-### Adding Todos
+### Adding Tasks

-1. Type your todo text in the input field
+1. Type your task text in the input field
 2. Optionally select a group from the dropdown
-3. Click "Add Todo" or press Enter
+3. Click "Add Task" or press Enter

-### Managing Todos
+### Managing Tasks

-- **Complete/Uncomplete**: Click the checkbox next to any todo
+- **Complete/Uncomplete**: Click the checkbox next to any task
-- **Assign**: Select a channel member from the dropdown next to each todo
+- **Assign**: Select a channel member from the dropdown next to each task
-- **Delete**: Click the × button to remove a todo
+- **Delete**: Click the × button to remove a task

 ### Creating Groups

 1. Click "Add Group" button
 2. Enter a group name
 3. Click "Create Group"
-4. When adding new todos, select the group from the dropdown
+4. When adding new tasks, select the group from the dropdown

 ### Deleting Groups

 - Click "Delete Group" button next to the group name
-- All todos in that group will be moved to "Ungrouped"
+- All tasks in that group will be moved to "Ungrouped"

 ## Development